-Three months s ended June
+Three months ended December 31, Nine months ended December 31,

-3( ),

-2009 2008
+2009 2008 2009 2008

-Cost of sales \$4 \$4
+Cost of sales \$5 \$4 \$13 \$12

-Selling and marketing expenses
+Selling and marketing expenses - - 1 1

-Administrative expenses
+Administrative expenses - - - -

-\$4 \$4
+\$5 \$4 \$14 \$13

 2.11.3 Provident fund

 Infosys has an obligation to fund any shortfall on the yield of the trust's investments over the administered interest rates on an annual basis.
 These administered rates are determined annually predominantly considering the social rather than economic factors and in most cases the actual return earned by the company has been higher in the past years.
 In the absence of reliable measures for future administered rates and due to the lack of measurement guidance, the company's actuary has expressed its inability to determine the actuarial valuation for such provident fund liabilities.
 Accordingly, the company is unable to exhibit the related information.